predetermined/aqua/README.md

     return "No page found, sorry!";
   }

-  // Provide no fallback response for other error types return null;
+  // Provide no custom fallback response for other error types return null;
 });
 ```